What to do if you are declined mortgage protection insurance

 1. Get a second (or third!) opinion

-Many people are under the assumption that they must take out mortgage protection insurance with their lender.
+Many people are under the assumption that they must take out mortgage protection insurance with their mortgage lender.

 However you are free to take out a policy with whomever you choose.